How to make authentic Masala Chai, like they do in India, using whole spices. Vegan and Sugar-Free adaptable.

 I prefer to use a high quality organic, loose black tea that I get in the bulk section of my grocery store.
 I use about a tablespoon per serving.

-You can also use a black tea bag or two
+You can also use a black tea bag or two.

 Then add one cup of milk.
 I prefer almond or oat milk – instead of whole milk like they typically use in India, but this just my personal preference.
 Use what you like.

 I prefer a ratio of ½ water and ½ milk.
-If you like a richer, thicker tea, you could use more milk and less water, or even use all milk, instead of the water, simmering the spices and tea, right in the milk.
+If you like a richer, thicker tea, use more milk and less water, or even use all milk, instead of the water, simmering the spices and tea, right in the milk.